 Jeita Grotto: Geological Prelude

-Start your journey at Jeita Grotto.
+Start your journey with a Jeita Grotto travel guide.
 While not strictly a historical site, it provides geological context for why this region has been inhabited for so long.
 The limestone caves offered fresh water and defense.

 Byblos (Jbeil): The Alphabet City